top of page

 ⛵ Skipper’s Notes

-• Facilities: Fuel berth, showers, and laundrette all close by.
+• Facilities: Fuel berth, showers, and laundrette are all close by.
 Chandlers are in town.

 • Tides: While the harbour is open at all tides, the tidal streams off North Foreland can be fierce, so time your arrival and departure carefully.